silviaferraris/cosmos-wallet-tracker/README.md

-This is a Cosmos App project bootstrapped with [`create-cosmos-app`](https://github.com/cosmology-tech/create-cosmos-app).
+# Wallet Interaction App

+This project is a Cosmos web application that facilitates interaction with the Keplr wallet.
+It allows users to connect to their Keplr wallet, view their balance with a progress bar based on a maximum value of 100, and send tokens on the Cosmos testnet.

 ## Getting Started